History of Southampton F.C.: Formation

 The first known photograph of the St. Mary's team taken two weeks after the Hampshire Junior Cup final in April 1888.

 (Standing: F. J. Montgomery, G. Carter, M. Warn, J. L. Sommerville, A. A. Fry, G .C.
 Gandy.
 Sitting: A. Varley, C. E. Bromley (Capt.), G. Muir, A. Gandy.
 On ground: C. Deacon, F. J. Crossley, R. Ruffell.)

 Picture by F. G. O. Stuart.

-In 2001 the move from The Dell to the new Friends Provident St. Mary's Stadium was deemed to be a spiritual homecoming for Southampton Football Club, because of the new stadium's proximity to St. Mary's Church, the church where the club was founded by members of the St Mary's Church of England Young Men's Association.
+In 2001 the move from The Dell to the new Friends Provident St. Mary's Stadium was deemed to be a spiritual homecoming for Southampton Football Club, because of the new stadium's proximity to St. Mary's Church, the church where the club was founded by members of the St. Mary's Church of England Young Men's Association.

 The club's first match was played on 21 November 1885 on a pitch in Northlands Road, where the Hampshire Bowling Club was subsequently situated, close to the County Cricket Ground; St. Mary's won 5–1 against Freemantle, with three goals from Charles Bromley and two from A. A. Fry; in goal was Ralph Ruffell, who would remain with the club for nearly ten years.

-St. Mary's Y.M.A., as the club was usually referred as in the local press, played most of its early games on Southampton Common, and games were not infrequently interrupted by pedestrian insistent on exercising their right to roam.
+St. Mary's Y.M.A., as the club was usually referred to in the local press, played most of its early games on Southampton Common, where games were frequently interrupted by pedestrians insistent on exercising their right to roam.
 More important matches, such as cup games, were played either at the County Ground, Northlands Road, or the Antelope Cricket Ground in St Mary's Road.

 The club was originally known as St. Mary's Young Men's Association F.C. (usually abbreviated to "St. Mary's Y.M.A.") and then became simply St. Mary's F.C. in 1887–88, before adopting the name Southampton St. Mary's when the club joined the Southern League in 1894.
 After the club won the Southern League title in 1896–97, it became a limited company and changed its name to Southampton F.C.